Polymarket summary

 Website and Polymarket app experience

-The international version offers a full desktop and mobile experience.
-I had no trouble with order book views, price charts, trade history, and market discovery.
+Polymarket offers a full desktop and mobile experience.
+I had no trouble with order book views, price charts, trade history, or market discovery.
 Everything loads fast and feels well-organized.

-I spent most of my time on the Polymarket app for iOS, which holds a 4.7/5 App Store rating.
-The Android version lags behind at 3.6/5 on Google Play.
+I spent most of my time on the Polymarket app for iOS, which holds a 4.6/5.0 rating on the App Store.
+The Android version holds the same 4.6/5.0 rating on Google Play.

 No platform is perfect, and the same goes for Polymarket.
 It has clear strengths, but there are a few rough edges you should know about.